ltpitt/python-simple-notifications/README.md

 # notification
-A tiny library to send out email and push notifications from your applications
+A tiny Python module to send out Email and push notifications (Pushover) from your applications